asif12018/full-stack-edura-client/README.md

 - Student can see submit their assignment and teacher can view that assignment
 - separate Profile for admin,teacher and Student
 - user friendly dashboard
+- jwt to secure the api
+- firebase to secure user data

 ## Teachnolgy Used: